to reduce poverty

-To accomplish this, Centraide brings together dozens of partners (philanthropic foundations and strategic partners) to provide financial support and other contributions to neighbourhoods according to their priorities, including the changes they want to see and the actions needed to bring their vision to fruition.
+To achieve this, Centraide brings together a dozen philanthropic foundations and strategic partners to provide financial support and other contributions to neighbourhoods based on their priorities, i.e. the changes they want to see and the actions they need to take to achieve them.

-In addition to financial assistance and other contributions, participating neighbourhoods benefit from support, planning assistance, and the structuring and evaluation of their collective processes.
+In addition to financial and other contributions, participating neighbourhoods receive support and guidance to plan, implement and evaluate their collective processes.

-From 2016 to 2021, intensive support was provided to five Montreal neighbourhoods and moderate support to twelve others.
-In 2022, Phase 2 of the project was launched and all 32 Montreal neighbourhoods are now invited to participate in this large-scale socially transformative initiative.
+In 2022, a second phase of the project was launched, and all 32 Montreal neighbourhoods were invited to participate in this large-scale social transformation initiative.

 - Foundation of Greater Montreal

 - Lucie and André Chagnon Foundation